Blackbeing/alx-low_level_programming/0x14-bit_manipulation/README.md

 - 2-get_bit.c - Get value of bit at index
 - 3-set_bit.c - Set bit at index to 1
 - 4-clear_bit.c - Clear bit at index
+- 5-flip_bits.c - Get number of bits to flip to get from one number to another